jacobintern/leetCode/Q113_longest_harmonious_subsequence/README.md

 ## Beginners Guide

-We define a harmonious array as an array where the difference between its maximum value and its minimum value is exactly 1.
+We define a harmonious array as an array where the difference between its maximum value and its minimum value is **exactly** `1`.

-Given an integer array nums, return the length of its longest harmonious subsequence among all its possible subsequences.
+Given an integer array `nums`, return the length of its longest harmonious subsequence among all its possible subsequences.

-A subsequence of array is a sequence that can be derived from the array by deleting some or no elements without changing the order of the remaining elements.
+A **subsequence** of array is a sequence that can be derived from the array by deleting some or no elements without changing the order of the remaining elements.

 ### Example 1